 Corn Salsa

-1 bag frozen sweet corn (I use Trader Joes frozen sweet corn)
+1 bag frozen sweet corn (I use Trader Joes frozen sweet corn)1 green pepper

 1 red pepper